-- Official TOEFL exam results on the Internetbased test (iBT) with a score of 79 with a minimum of 20 in the speaking section, 213 on the computer-based test - Two quarters or semesters of enrollment in liberal arts courses taught in English, totaling at least 15 quarter credits (10 semester credits) of college transferable credits (not including vocational coursework or English as a second language), completed at an accredited U.S. or Canadian school, with GPA of 3.0 or greater

-(no single course less than a C- grade or 1.7 on a 4.00 scale) (Please note that the Admissions Committee reserves the right to request further English proficiency documentation or the TOEFL results if desired.)
+- Official TOEFL Internet-based test (iBT) exam results with a score of 92, with a minimum speaking exam score of 26, a minimum reading exam score of 20, a minimum writing exam score of 24 and minimum listening exam score of 22; or IELTS exam score of level 6 - Two quarters or semesters of enrollment in liberal arts courses taught in English, totaling at least 15 quarter credits (10 semester credits) of college transferable credits (not including vocational coursework or English as a second language), completed at an accredited U.S. or Canadian school, with GPA of 3.0 or greater (no single course less than a C- grade or 1.7 on a 4.00 scale).
+(Please note that the Admissions Committee reserves the right to request further English proficiency documentation or the TOEFL results if desired.)

-• Completion of Level 6 from any ACE Language Institute in the United States within the last two years from date of expected entry into a Bastyr University program
+Completion of Level 6 from any ACE Language Institute in the United States within the last two years from date of expected entry into a Bastyr University program.

 TOEFL scores more than two years old will not be accepted.
 The Bastyr University code for the TOEFL exam is #9839.
-Admitted students whose first language is not English may also be required to take additional elective credits and/or training to improve their language skills.
+Admitted students whose first language is not English may also be required to take additional courses and/or training to improve their language skills.